sushma0645/EXCEL-PROJECT-VRINDA_STORE_ANNUAL_ANALYSIS/README.md

 # EXCEL-PROJECT-VRINDA_STORE_ANNUAL_ANALYSIS

-**Objective: Vrinda stores aims to creates an annual sales report for 2022 to better understand their customers and drive sales growth through in 2023.**
+**Objective: Vrinda Stores aims to create an annual sales report for 2022 to better understand their customers and drive sales growth through 2023.**

 During the creation of this dashboard, I acquired a diverse set of skills, including:
 - Analyzing and cleaning data